 This year will be a defining year of separating Spavelous spa experiences from the average spa experience.
-A spa fad is a unique spa service which comes and goes but does not stand the test of time.
+A spa fad is a unique spa service that comes and goes but does not stand the test of time.
 A Spa Trend is something that develops with time and holds up for a substantial time period.
 Spa trends have depth and staying power.
 They may slowly sprout up in different places, and they have non-stop growth.
 Sometimes, spa trends re-invent themselves and this year will bring back some spa basics.
-Just as Spavelous is less about finding a spa, and more about defining a spa experience which enhances and enriches your life, spa goers are now in a different mind frame when they review spas and determine where they want to receive their spa treatments.
+Just as Spavelous is less about finding a spa, and more about defining a spa experience that enhances and enriches your life, spa-goers are now in a different mind frame when they review spas and determine where they want to receive their spa treatments.

 Aging populations are looking to maintain vitality and fight disease through ‘functional’ products that facilitate healthy aging.
 As the global population continues to age, new functional products offering specific and targeted antidotes to age-related ailments continue to enter the market, there is a new level of spirit and empowerment among older people.
 They want to stay active and engaged, mentally, physically and socially for as long as possible and the spa can provide a multitude of these needs.

 This year will be all about survival of the fittest in the spa industry.
 Consumers are going to demand real value for their money as well as visible results, The spa trends based on our research are being influenced by baby boomers’ needs, the economy, a return to the basics and what was old is new again.
 In this issue, Spavelous will give you the spa insiders look at the trends that you will see continuing and emerging this year in the best of spas.

 Show me the results!